Deploy any app to your own VPS — by AI, by CLI, or by API.

 }'

-Point at a public https git URL — the agent does a shallow clone (git clone --depth=1
+Point at a git URL — the agent does a shallow clone (git clone --depth=1

 curl -X POST https://api.imprezahost.com/v1/platform/deployments/custom \